-An intangible asset is regarded as having an indefinite useful life when, based on all relevant factors, there is no foreseeable limit to the period over which the asset is expected to generate net cash inflows.
-Amortisation is not provided for these intangible assets, but they are tested for impairment annually and whenever there is an indication that the asset may be impaired.
+An intangible asset is regarded as having a 20 years useful life over which the asset is expected to generate net cash inflows.
+Amortisation is provided for these intangible assets over the useful life of the intangible assets and they are tested for impairment whenever there is an indication that the asset may be impaired.

-Item Depreciation method Average useful life Dossiers Infinite Infinite
+Item Depreciation method Average useful life Dossiers Straight line 5,00%